 Looking Back At Other Studies

 The previous researchers have found a J-shaped relationship between sodium and cardiovascular risk.
 Difficult to grasp?
 Well, it means that people with low-sodium diets as per the Dietary Guidelines recommendations and people with a very high sodium diet had an increased risk of cardiovascular diseases.
 And do you know who enjoys the lowest risk of heart diseases?
-Those people who had sodium
+Those people who had sodium intake in the middle of these ranges.
+As a matter of fact, most Americans fall in this range.

 And What About Potassium?